shwetasingh05/SCT_DS_1/README.md

 📌 Project Overview

 This project is a part of my micro-project journey with SkillCraft Technologies.
-The aim of this project is to perform Exploratory Data Analysis (EDA) on the Titanic dataset to uncover meaningful patterns, relationships, and insights from the data adn to form a desicion tree.
+The aim of this project is to perform Exploratory Data Analysis (EDA) on the Titanic dataset to uncover meaningful patterns, relationships, and insights from the data.

 The Titanic dataset is a classic dataset used in data science and machine learning to practice data cleaning, visualization, and analysis skills.